MostafaBaluchzehi/python-psnr-ssim/README.md

 def calculate_ssim(img1, img2):
-    '''calculate SSIM
-    the same outputs as MATLAB's
-    img1, img2: [0, 255]
-    '''
     if not img1.shape == img2.shape:
         raise ValueError('Input images must have the same dimensions.') if img1.ndim == 2: